- A potential solution for people priced out of the ACA-compliant market

 Short-term plans are available in most states, but the type of temporary plan can vary considerably.
 And, in fact, there are five states (New York, New Jersey, Massachusetts, Rhode Island, and Vermont) where short-term plans aren’t available at all.

-Short-term health insurance was previously defined by the federal government as a plan with a duration of less than one year.
-But this changed as of January 2017.
+Short-term health insurance was previously defined by the federal government as a plan with a duration of less than one year, but states could impose shorter limits.
 In late 2016, HHS finalized their proposal to limit short-term plans to no more than three months in duration, for plans with effective dates of January 2017 or later (enforcement took effect in April 2017).
+That rule is expected to be reversed by the Trump Administration in October 2017, however, and the federal definition will once again allow short-term plans with durations up to 12 months.

-Prior to 2017, eight states already limited short-term policies no more than six months.
+Prior to 2017, eight states already limited short-term policies no more than six months, and those states will likely keep those rules in place.
 And even in the states where the under-a-year federal definition was used, the majority of available plans tended to have a maximum length of six months.

 A lower monthly premium is the primary draw for short-term plans.
 My own family has the least expensive plan available through the exchange in our area of northern Colorado.
 We pay $863/month, and the deductible is $5,500 for one person.

 But we could get a short-term plan with a $5,000 deductible for around $200/month.
 There are several plan designs available, and although none of them are as comprehensive as the ACA-compliant plan we have now, the trade-off is that they have much lower premiums.

 For us, the downsides to short-term plans outweigh the cost savings.
 Under a short-term plan, we’d have to pay the ACA penalty for not having coverage, and I would lose sleep worrying about the fact that short-term plan are not renewable; you have to purchase a new plan when the first ends, so if a serious medical condition were to crop up, we’d be out of luck.